LotusJeff/socialshare/README.md

 		- Navigation bar in alignment with breadcrumbs
 		- First post of each Topic page.
 		- Footer of Page
-		- Hover outside of content (left edge of browser, right edge of browser, left of forum content, hieght of hover from top of browser)
+		- Hover outside of content (left edge of browser, right edge of browser, left of forum content, height of hover from top of browser)
 	- 2 locations are user defined
 		- Code is provided to add social share icons within your theme at your preferred locations
 		- Ability to control icon size and alignment from within settings